-Can taking a break from a relationship ever work?
+Can taking a relationship break ever work?

 Whenever I heard someone say they were taking a break from their relationship, I used to roll my eyes.
-‘Accept it, it’s over’ I’d think.
-Surely, if you don’t get on now, you never will?
+“Accept it, it’s over,” I’d think.
+Surely if you don’t get on now, you never will.
 Time apart may refresh romance but it won’t change the fundamentals of a relationship – shared values, interest and respect.

-I thought that taking a break could only mean one of two things.
-Either they want to see other people without sacrificing the cosiness of a committed relationship, or they know they’re wildly unsuited but neither is brave enough to go it alone.
+I thought that taking a break could mean only one of two things: either they want to see other people without sacrificing the cosiness of a committed relationship or they know they’re wildly unsuited but neither is brave enough to go it alone.